rluba/hamjest/README.md

 A JavaScript implementation of [Hamcrest](http://hamcrest.org).

-Unlinke other JS implementations like [JsHamcrest](https://github.com/danielfm/jshamcrest), it
+Unlinke other JS Hamcrest libraries, it

 * tries to deliver meaningful and readable (mismatch) descriptions, even for arbitrary JavaScript objects,
 * uses deep equivalence (without coercion) as default matcher - instead of '==' or '===',